-- Limited responses overall in relation to the Town Centre. - Strong support for Crawley Town Centre facilities and accessibility. - Desire for greater offer and particular shops. - Support the need for neighbourhood facilities policy, but concern the policy should not be used for residential developments to provide the facilities required. - Highlighting the need for town centre impact testing to include other town centres beyond Crawley town centre from RBBC (i.e. Redhill).
+- Limited responses overall in relation to the Town Centre. - Strong support for Crawley Town Centre facilities and accessibility. - Desire for greater offer and particular shops.

 Amendments have been made to the Town Centre chapter reflect the updated emerging evidence position.